aedenj/apache-flink-kotlin-starter/README.md

 The sample job in this repo reads from a topic named `source` and writes to a topic named `destination`.
 There are a couple of ways of running this job depending on what you're trying to accomplish.

 First, let's setup the kafka topics.
-Run `make create-topics`.
+Run `make create-default-topics`.

 ### Locally